Lady Gaga, Norman Reedus, And That ‘Judas’ Video They Did Together [Opinion]

 Norman Reedus says he’d like to make a video perhaps similar to “Judas” with Lady Gaga again, because “It was a blast.”
 Norman praised Gaga’s motorcycle “stunts” like leaning off the back of the bike, to MTV.
 Norman Reedus said the idea of the lipstick coming out of the gun was not only Lady Gaga’s idea but it was a last minute improvisation.

-Lady Gaga portrayed Mary Magdalene in the video.
-Lady Gaga is, surprisingly to most, a devout Catholic.
+Lady Gaga portrays Mary Magdalene in the video.
+Lady Gaga is, surprisingly to most, is a devout Catholic.
 Norman Reedus explains in an interview with The Rolling Stone.

 “To be honest, she’s really religious.
 Gaga is super Catholic and gets everyone together for a prayer before everything she does, she’s super religious.
 She’s definitely cool enough to not want to offend people or be offensive.”